bento-codeing/cermjs/README.md

         cerm.removeEventListenersByTargets(["keypress", "click", "customEvent1"]);
         ```

-- The `removeEventListenerById` method allows you to remove all the event listeners attached by a specific id
+- The `removeEventListenerById` method allows you to remove all the event listeners attached by a his id
     - Parameters:
         - `id`: A related id used that identify the event listener to remove
         - `basicCheckProcess`: A boolean that determines if we need to execute the basic check up process.
 Default to `true`